bruceravel/demeter/documentation/Athena/hephaestus.rst

 edge energies on the periodic table.
 The table also shows the edge energies in wavelength units and the core-hole lifetimes.

 The purpose of this tool is to aid in identifying edges observed during measurements.
-To search the list, enter an energy in the text box on the right and click search (or hit return).
+To search the list, enter an energy in the text box on the right and click :button:`Search,light` (or hit :button:`Return`).
 The list will be recentered around that energy.
 Hopefully this will help you identify the mysterious feature in your measured data!

 You can also search for edges at the second or third harmonic of the energy.
 This can be useful in the case of poor harmonic rejection in the